E-Chemweno/The-Cozy-Cup-Coffee-House-Analysis/README.md

 ## Tools Used
 - **Excel**: Data cleaning, revenue summaries, and PivotTables for revenue analysis.
 - **Tableau**: Visualizations for trend analysis, including revenue trends, peak hours, and location-specific sales performance.

-## Project Structure
-- `data/`: Contains raw and cleaned data files used for analysis (Excel format).
-- `tableau/`: Tableau workbooks and dashboards showcasing visualized insights.
-- `report/`: Final report summarizing the analysis, key findings, and recommendations (PDF or Excel).

 ## How to Use This Repository
 1. **Download Data**: Access the raw and processed data in the `data/` folder.